daniele-salvagni/dan.salvagni.io/content/soft/ColorGoggles.md

 ![ColorGoggles](/assets/img/content/colorgoggles.png)

-ColorGoggles is an extremely lightweight application (43kb) that automatically manages your digital saturation when playing games to enhance visibility.
+ColorGoggles is an extremely lightweight application that automatically manages your digital saturation (**now up to 320%**) when playing games to enhance visibility.

 This is an alternative to VibranceGUI for people with Intel HD Graphics or dual-graphics laptops.
 The application is absolutely VAC safe, many professional players are known to tweak their digital saturation.

 Intel did not release any public APIs, I had to make this tool by reverse engineering the Intel Control Panel and some related driver libraries, so contact me if you get any unexpected behavior.
-At the moment the code is coming straight out of the experimenting phase but as long as your system is supported the application will be stable and functional.

 ## Installation